 This is basically how I like to explain my problem with these stories: Other people’s dreams are not interesting.
 Imagine your best friend calling you up one morning and telling you about this crazy, whimsical dream she had.
 It’s full of crazy adventures and really specific fantastical creatures and it is a thrill ride…for her.
 I find my own dreams interesting, but that’s because they’re specific to me.
 I am not nearly as captivated by a purely imaginative thrill ride through another person’s subconscious.
 If that’s all there is, then I’m less likely to be interested.

-Now, it’s not like you can’t have a story that centers around a child’s journey through a land of imagination.
+Now, it’s not like you can’t have books about imagination that center around flights of fancy.
 We’d lose brilliant books like WHERE THE WILD THINGS ARE if that were the case.
 But there need to be other layers in play, and an actual story within the imagined landscape, not just an episodic barrage of images or crazy adventures.
 Characters need to be fleshed out.
 A plot needs to be in motion, with sequential events that go from conflict to climax.
 Other themes and universal childhood experiences need to be embedded within the fantasy picture book.
 (If you’re just starting out, follow the link for a primer on how to write a picture book.)

-For this reason, Flight of Imagination picture books are a tougher row to hoe than most.
+For this reason, books about imagination are a tougher row to hoe than most.
 Just like A Day in the Life picture books, that follow a kid from morning to bedtime and showcase the family, pets, and favorite toys.
 Neither has an inherent plot and, in this market, that’s a losing proposition.
-Look at your story objectively and see if it suffers from this colorful–but nonetheless problematic–issue.
+Look at your fantasy picture book objectively and see if it suffers from this colorful–but nonetheless problematic–issue.

 ETA: Wendy’s comment, below, is particularly astute.
 And a lot more succinct than this blog post.
 Go read that instead! 🙂